rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

 Not all devices go through all of the stages in the device initialization process.
-For example, while devices with docker-compose option set will have ROS base image installed on them, those with preinstalled runtime will have monitoring package installed on them.
+For example, while devices with docker-compose option set will have ROS base image installed on them, those with preinstalled runtime will have a monitoring package installed on them.